 Section 6.
-1. The Senators and Representatives shall receive a compensation for their services, to be ascertained by aw, and paid out of the treasury of the Confederate penditures of all public money shall be published from States.
-They shall, in all cases, except treason, felony and breach of the peace be privileged from arrest during their attendance at the session of their respective Houses, and in going to and returning from the same; and for any speech or debate in either House they shall not be questioned in any other place.
+1. The Senators and Representatives shall receive a compensation for their services, to be ascertained by aw, and paid out of the treasury of the Confederate States.
+They shall, in all cases, except treason, felony 'ud breach of the peace be privileged from arrest during their attendance at the session of their respective Houses, and in going to and returning from the same; and for any speech or debate in either House they shall not be questioned in any other place.

 2. No Senator or Representative shall, during the time for which he was elected, be appointed to any civil office under the authority of the Confederate States, which shall have been created, or the emoluments whereof shall have been increased during such time; and no person holding any office under the Confederate States shall be a member of either House duduring his continuance in office.
-But Congress may, by law, grant to the principal oficer in each of the Exccutive Departments a seat upon the floor of either House, with the privilege of discussing any measures appertaning to his Jepartment.
-Section 7.
-1. All bills for raising revenue shall originate in the House of Representatives; but the Senate may propose he, oncur with amendments as on other bills. loa Every bill which have passed both House st2 1, before it becomes a law, be presented to the.
+But Congress may, by law, grant to the principal oficer in each of the Executive Departments a seat upon the floor of either House, with the privilege of discussing any measures appertaning to his department.

+1. All bills for raising revenue shall originate in the House of Representatives; but the Senate may propose loa Every bill which have passed both House st2 1, effice or title of any kind what prv from any king, efore it becomes a law, be presented to the.